11 Classy Ski Experiences That are Uniquely Utah

 From sheer proximity and the biggest mountains to a ski-in distillery and a celebrity-owned resort, these are the reasons to ski Utah now.

 We say Utah is a unique ski vacation offering more time on the mountain.
 No destination in the United States offers the close proximity of so many resorts to an international airport and vibrant cities.

 There was a time when Utah was a rugged and sparsely settled part of the wild American West.
 Adventurers can still easily access vast stretches of pristine and rugged backcountry, while Utah also serves up pristine and polished luxury amenities.
 If you dream of ski valets amid contemporary elegance with impeccable groomers meandering through easily accessible mountains, then read on.

 1. Get from the airport to the mountain in less than an hour.

 For those of you flying in, it all starts at Salt Lake City International Airport.
 (A few lucky cities could choose the Provo Airport for quickest access to Sundance.
 See item No. 6, below.)
-From SLC International, the Wasatch Front is all yours — and Utah features 10 resorts in less than an hour from the airport.
+From SLC International, the Wasatch Front is all yours — with 10 resorts about an hour or less from the airport.
 Accessibility, alone, makes Utah ski getaways outstandingly unique.
-So grab your luggage, pull your U-shaped travel pillows off your necks and get ready to gear up for more Mountain Time.
+(Read: Top Ski Towns in Utah) So grab your luggage, pull your U-shaped travel pillows off your necks and get ready to gear up for more Mountain Time.

 2. Loosen up at the world’s only ski-in distillery.